 The exact, underlying cause of IPF is not fully understood.
-The disorder is believed to occur sporadically.
+The disorder is occurs in families and also sporadically.
 Different factors, including immunologic, environmental, and genetic ones, are thought to play a role in the development of the disorder.
 The strongest risk factor, accounting for 30% of risk of developing IPF, is a variation in the MUC5B gene that results in more mucus production in the smallest airways in the lung (respiratory bronchioles).

 As explained, the underlying reason why the initial damage occurs is not always understood.
 Such damage may result from chronic exposure to an inciting or ‘triggering’ agent.
-Although the cause is technically unknown or ‘idiopathic’ strong associations with various environmental exposures have been established.
 Cigarette smoking is strongly associated with IPF, particularly in individuals with at least 20 ‘pack’ years of smoking history.
 Additional triggering agents include chronic breathing into the lungs of foreign material (chronic aspiration) and the chronic breathing in of certain environmental pollutants including various gases and fumes, inorganic dusts (e.g. silica and hard metal dusts), and organic dusts (e.g. bacteria and animal proteins).
 Viral or bacterial infections, radiation therapies, and certain medications including specific chemotherapeutic drugs, antibiotics and heart medications have also been linked to IPF.
 Autoimmune diseases such as rheumatoid arthritis, lupus or scleroderma are known to be associated with pulmonary fibrosis.
 In many cases, no inciting or triggering agent can be identified.

 Researchers suspect that certain affected individuals are genetically predisposed (susceptible) to developing IPF following such exposures described above.
 A person who is genetically predisposed to a disorder carries a gene (or genes) for the disease, but it may not be expressed unless it is triggered or “activated” under certain circumstances, such as due to particular environmental or immunologic factors.
-Although the precise genetic factors related to IPF remain unknown, there is growing evidence of the role genetics plays in the development of IPF and in aggregate account for 35-40% of the risk of developing IPF.
+A number of genes have implicated in the development of IPF and in aggregate account for 35-40% of the risk of developing IPF.
 These genes include genes that preserve host defense, cell survival, and cell-cell interactions.

 Specific genetic abnormalities that may be associated with IPF in certain cases include mutations of the MUC5B gene, which produces a mucus protein; mutations of the SP-C gene, which encodes surfactant protein C (surfactant is a mixture of fats and proteins that reduces surface tension of fluids that coat the lungs); and mutations of the TERT and TERC genes, which are involved in the health and function of telomeres.
 Telomeres are structures found at the end of chromosomes that are essential in the replication and stability of chromosomes.
 Telomeres have been compared to the plastic tips of shoelaces because they prevent chromosomes from sticking together, becoming frayed or damaged and protect the vital genetic information on a chromosome.
 However, a variant controlling the expression of the MUC5B gene is the most important risk factor for the development of IPF, accounting for 30% of the risk of developing this disease.
 Most likely, IPF and idiopathic interstitial pneumonias in general, are caused in part by multiple genetic variations acting alone or in some combination.
 More research is necessary to determine the exact role such genetic mutations play in the development of IPF in specific cases.

-In rare cases, IPF has occurred in more than one member of the same family unit (i.e. parent, children and siblings).
+In 5-10% of the cases, IPF has occurred in more than one member of the same family unit (i.e. parent, children and siblings).
 When this occurs, the term familial idiopathic pulmonary fibrosis is used.
-The symptoms of familial IPF are the same as those for sporadic IPF, but the disorder tends to occur at a younger age.
+The symptoms and objective signs of familial IPF are the same as those for sporadic IPF, but the disorder tends to occur at a slightly younger age.

 Pulmonary fibrosis can occur as part of a distinct genetic disorder such as Hermansky-Pudlack syndrome.
 HPS is characterized by albinism, vision abnormalities and platelet dysfunction leading to prolonged bleeding.
 In specific cases, affected individuals can develop pulmonary fibrosis.
 Mutations in several different genes are known to cause HPS; pulmonary fibrosis only appears to be associated with two specific mutations, the HPS1 gene and the HPS4 gene.
 (For more information on this disorder, choose “Hermansky Pudlak” as your search term in the Rare Disease Database.)